 The Company recognizes deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the consolidated financial statements or its tax returns.
 Under this method, deferred tax assets and liabilities are recognized for the temporary differences between the tax bases of assets and liabilities and their respective financial reporting amounts at enacted tax rates in effect for the years in which the temporary differences are expected to reverse.
 The Company records a valuation allowance on its deferred tax assets if it is more likely than not that the Company will not generate sufficient taxable income to utilize its deferred tax assets.
 The Company is subject to income tax examinations by major taxing authorities for all tax years since 2015 and for previous periods as it relates to the Company’s net operating loss carryforwards.

 In accordance with U.S. GAAP, the Company is required to determine whether a tax position of the Company is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
 Derecognition of a tax benefit previously recognized could result in the Company recording a tax liability that would reduce net assets.
-Based on its analysis, the Company has determined that it has not incurred any liability for unrecognized tax benefits as of March 31, 2019 and December 31, 2018, and during the three months ended March 31, 2019 and 2018, the Company recognized no adjustments for uncertain tax positions.
+Based on its analysis, the Company has determined that it has not incurred any liability for unrecognized tax benefits as of September 30, 2019 and December 31, 2018, and during the nine months ended September 30, 2019 and 2018, the Company recognized no adjustments for uncertain tax positions.

 Recent Accounting Pronouncements

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) (“ASU 2016-02”), which requires lessees to recognize assets and liabilities for the rights and obligations created by most leases on their balance sheet.
 The guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 ASU 2016-02 requires modified retrospective adoption for all leases existing at, or entered into after, the date of initial application, with an option to use certain transition relief.
 The Company adopted ASU 2016-02 on January 1, 2019 using the option to recognize the cumulative-effect adjustment, if any, as of the date of application, which was also January 1, 2019.
-As a result, there will be no restatement of comparative periods.
-The Company recognized right-to-use assets and corresponding lease liabilities of approximately $1.4 million at the date of adoption (see Note 12).
-The Company also elected the “package of practical expedients”, which permits the Company to not reassess under the new standard its prior conclusions about lease identification, lease classification and initial direct costs.
+The Company recognized right-to-use assets of $1.4 million and corresponding lease liabilities of approximately $1.6 million at the date of adoption (see Note 12).
+The Company also elected the “package of practical expedients,” which permits the Company to not reassess under the new standard its prior conclusions about lease identification, lease classification and initial direct costs.
 In addition, the Company elected the short-term lease recognition exemption for all leases that qualify, including the agreement under which the Company occupies certain office space as discussed in Note 8.

 The entire disclosure for all significant accounting policies of the reporting entity.